2

 – William

-Mar 26, 2019 at 18:14
+Commented Mar 26, 2019 at 18:14

 • 1

 Remember to take a backup, store components can be bit messy since they have lots of meta data.
 So you can actually lose data or mess up the store fairly easy by copying too much or too little.
-Mar 26, 2019 at 18:18
+Commented Mar 26, 2019 at 18:18

 0